 This article is for those implementing your student loan repayment strategy and have Great Lakes as your student loan servicer.
-You’ll definitely want to read this article….
+Our student loan planning experts have seen thousands of people not having their payments properly allocated at Great Lakes.
+Therefore, we have put together this walk through so you can make sure you maximize your savings.

 - Great Lakes Student Loans – The Good News